mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingStarted_borrower.PNG)

 **SMS**
-<blockquote>Lets go!, you have started the rental of '%car.name%' at %booking.useddate%.
-See %booking.url%</blockquote>
+> Lets go!, you have started the rental of '%car.name%' at %booking.useddate%.
+See %booking.url%

 ### Booking Begun (Car Owner)